Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

     > [Info] Enable the *Only unassigned attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.

 4. Click the [ADD] button in the editing toolbar.
-    The *Add attributes to attribute group* view is closed.
+    The *Add attributes to group* view is closed.
 The selected attributes have been added to the attribute group.

     > [Info] The new attributes are always added at the end of the attribute list.
 If you want to change the position of an attribute in the list, see [Change the order of attributes within a group](#change-the-order-of-attributes-within-a-group).